toliva/ConnectivityContent/apis/Product-API/02-reference.md

 ### Entity
 The entities supported by the product API are rate plans, room types and properties.

-The Entity approach allows partners to use the same wrapper for all resources exposed by the new generation of Expedia Partner Services like the EPS-Product and EPS-Promo services.
+The Entity approach allows partners to use the same wrapper for all resources exposed by the new generation of Expedia Partner Services like the EPS Product and EPS Promo services.

 Consider the following code in Java:
 ```Java